Juggernaut (character): Powers and abilities

 When Marko gains complete access to the Gem's powers during the Trion saga, it increases his power a thousandfold.
 Trion Juggernaut is capable of altering the size of matter, growing in size, tracking, levitation, absorbing and projecting energy, increasing his own strength, and creating portals through space-time.
 Conversely, when Marko once shared the Gem's power with his best friend, Black Tom, the power it bestowed upon them both was halved, making them more vulnerable to attacks from Spider-Man and the X-Men.

 The character is vulnerable to mental attacks, a weakness that has been exploited via the removal of his helmet, which normally protects him from such.
 The Juggernaut has circumvented this weakness on occasion by wearing a metal skullcap inside his main helmet.
 If Juggernaut loses his helmet, he can magically recreate it from available raw materials (as long as he possesses the full power of the gem).

 After Cyttorak's re-empowering of Cain Marko, his strength and durability were raised to higher levels than ever before, and his vulnerability to mental attacks was negated.

+When the Gem of Cyttorak is destroyed and he forced to carry around his suit of armor in Limbo until sacrificing it to return to Earth, Cain acquires the Bands of Cyttorak, which restore all of his original Juggernaut powers while also granting him the ability to manifest a new suit of armor at will, which is stored inside of his body.
+Due to his powers coming from the Bands rather than the Gem, Cain is no longer bound to Cyttorak's influence or will.